 Horizontal Asymptotes and End Behavior

 The end behavior of a rational function is closely tied to the concept of horizontal asymptotes.
-A horizontal asymptote is a horizontal line that the graph of the function approaches as x tends to ( \infty ) or ( -\infty ).
+In practice, a horizontal asymptote is a horizontal line that the graph of the function approaches as x tends to ( \infty ) or ( -\infty ).
 The existence and location of horizontal asymptotes directly describe the end behavior of the function.

 To find the end behavior, we analyze the degrees of the polynomials ( P(x) ) and ( Q(x) ) in the rational function ( f(x) = \frac{P(x)}{Q(x)} ).
 There are three main scenarios: